Exact Self-Imaging with Arbitrary Revival Spacings: Experimental Demonstration

 We first benchmark the system using a reference grating of period \(d = 85~\mu\mathrm{m}\) with no imposed curvature.
 In this case, the embedding is affine, \(B(z)=z\), and it predicts uniformly spaced Talbot planes with the standard period \(d^{2}/\lambda\).
 The measured intensity \(I(x, y=0, z)\) indeed exhibits evenly spaced full- and half-Talbot planes at \(\approx 23~\mathrm{mm}\) [Fig.~\ref{Fig:accel}(a)], confirming that the canonical evolution is faithfully represented in the laboratory coordinate for this baseline configuration.

 To test the prediction that accelerating or decelerating Talbot sequences arise from nonlinear embeddings \(B(z)\), we imprint a positive quadratic phase corresponding to focal length \(f = 100~\mathrm{mm}\).
-This induces a forward canonical shear of the phase-space structure, reducing the derivative \(B'(z)\) and therefore compressing the recurrence intervals according to \(\Delta z_k \approx \Delta B / B'(z_k)\).
-The measured half-Talbot planes now occur at \(11, 19,\) and \(25~\mathrm{mm}\), in excellent agreement with the predicted mapping \(B(z_k)=k\Delta B\).
+This induces a forward canonical shear of the phase-space structure, reducing the derivative \(B'(z)\) and therefore compressing the recurrence intervals according to \(\Delta z_\ell \approx \Delta B / B'(z_\ell)\).
+The measured half-Talbot planes now occur at \(11, 19,\) and \(25~\mathrm{mm}\), in excellent agreement with the predicted mapping \(B(z_\ell)=\ell\Delta B\).
 Increasing the curvature to \(f = 75~\mathrm{mm}\) enhances this effect, yielding recurrence planes at \(10, 18,\) and \(24~\mathrm{mm}\) [Fig.~\ref{Fig:accel}(c)].

 Applying negative curvature produces the opposite behavior.
 For a grating with \(d = 60~\mu\mathrm{m}\), the unmodified configuration yields a Talbot distance of \(11~\mathrm{mm}\).
-Introducing quadratic phases with \(f = -100~\mathrm{mm}\) and \(f = -75~\mathrm{mm}\) [Fig.~\ref{Fig:decel}], increasing \(B'(z)\) and thereby expanding the recurrence intervals.
+Introducing quadratic phases with \(f=-100~\mathrm{mm}\) and \(f=-75~\mathrm{mm}\) [Fig.~\ref{Fig:decel}] increases \(B'(z)\) and thereby expands the recurrence intervals.
 The measured half-Talbot planes shift outward accordingly, confirming that the axial spacing is governed entirely by the derivative of the embedding \(B(z)\) and not by any change to the canonical recurrence period.

-Finally, by dynamically varying the phase applied to the constituent plane-wave components, we realize arbitrary embeddings \(B(z)\), including polynomial, exponential, and sinusoidal forms.
+Finally, by varying the phase applied to the constituent plane wave components, we realize arbitrary embeddings \(B(z)\), including polynomial, exponential, and sinusoidal forms.
 Representative measurements are shown in Fig.~\ref{Fig:Arbitrary} for the case \(d = 70~\mu\mathrm{m}\).
-Quadratic, cubic, fractional-power, exponential, and sinusoidal embeddings each produce a characteristic axial pattern, and in every case the measured recurrence planes follow the predicted trajectories \(z_k = B^{-1}(k\Delta B)\).
+Quadratic, cubic, fractional-power, exponential, and sinusoidal embeddings each produce a characteristic axial pattern, and in every case the measured recurrence planes follow the predicted trajectories \(z_\ell = B^{-1}(\ell\Delta B)\).
 Fig.~\ref{Fig:Plot} summarizes these results by plotting the measured half-Talbot positions for each embedding function, scaled by the linear Talbot distance.
 The agreement between experiment and theory across all functional forms demonstrates that the axial structure of the Talbot effect can be arbitrarily sculpted through the programmed control of the transverse phase.